My experience with PPA and PPD (and what I’m doing differently to prepare for baby #2)

 I remember being home from the hospital the first few days and having thoughts like - “What have I done?” and “Is this my life now?”
 I had never had thoughts of that sort before and so they kind of shocked me.

 In those first few weeks, I also began to have lots of intrusive thoughts.
-These can present many different ways, but mine were mostly thoughts of accidents happening to Jack and/or myself - things like me falling down the stairs while holding him, the overhead lamp falling onto him, etc. These came to me in visual flashes where I would suddenly “see” this happening in my mind.
+These can present many different ways, but mine were mostly thoughts of accidents happening to Big J and/or myself - things like me falling down the stairs while holding him, the overhead lamp falling onto him, etc. These came to me in visual flashes where I would suddenly “see” this happening in my mind.

 Fast forward to months 2-3:

-We were experiencing a lot of breastfeeding challenges that greatly impacted my mood and mental health - Jack had a tongue/lip tie that we got lasered at 7 weeks old, but he continued to struggle.
+We were experiencing a lot of breastfeeding challenges that greatly impacted my mood and mental health - Big J had a tongue/lip tie that we got lasered at 7 weeks old, but he continued to struggle.
 We were seeing an infant chiropractor, physical therapist, follow-up visits at the pediatric dentist, doing all of the stretches and exercises, etc. and it felt like a LOT.
 I was also working with an extremely knowledgeable IBCLC who definitely knew her stuff when it came to breastfeeding, but in retrospect, made me feel like exclusive nursing (at the breast) was the only and best feeding option.
-I felt like a failure that it wasn’t “working” and even more frustrated at myself/Jack that we were doing what felt like ALL the things - spending so much time, energy, and money on these specialists, and it still wasn’t working.
+I felt like a failure that it wasn’t “working” and even more frustrated at myself/Big J that we were doing what felt like ALL the things - spending so much time, energy, and money on these specialists, and it still wasn’t working.
 How come it “worked” for other moms but not for me?!

 In retrospect, this strive for “perfection” in breastfeeding robbed me of the joy in those early months.
 That coupled with sleep deprivation and hormonal shifts caused me to feel weepy a lot of the time.
 I found myself wishing this time period away, which caused a tremendous amount of guilt.
 I also simply just didn’t feel like myself - as vague as that sounds.